TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 data Coin = Heads | Tails
 ```

 The last example is there to emphasize that the `data` keyword really creates new types.
-The `Coin` type is a 2-element type, but is not the same as `Bool` and Haskell will give a type error if its used in its place.
-Each element of a type defined like this is called a *constructor*, which is name that will get its justification by the end of the chapter.
+The `Coin` type is a 2-element type, but is not the same as `Bool` and Haskell will give a type error if it's used in it's place.
+Each element of a type defined like this is called a *constructor*, which is a name that will get it's justification by the end of the chapter.

-To define a function out of a finite type, one needs to define the output all all constructors, for example:
+To define a function out of a finite type, one needs to define the output all constructors, for example:

 ```
-isRed :: Colour -> Bool
+isRed :: Color -> Bool
 isRed Red   = True
 isRed Blue  = False
 isRed Green = False
 ```

-Defining finite types is really helpful when one wants to have a finite number of variants in a type, for example, there are a finite number of chess pieces, in languages that do not have a syntax that lets us do something like this, one would make do with strings.
-The benifit of these finite types is that now Haskell will make sure that the functions are only defined on intended values (unlike all possible strings), and will also give warnings if any function is not defined on all variants.
+Defining finite types is really helpful when one wants to have a finite number of variants in a type, for example, there are a finite number of chess pieces, in languages that do not have a syntax that let's us do something like this, one would make do with strings.
+The benefit of these finite types is that now Haskell will make sure that the functions are only defined on intended values (unlike all possible strings), and will also give warnings if any function is not defined on all variants.

 #exercise(sub: "Finite Types")[
 Define the types `Month`, `Day` of the week and `DiceHead` as finite types.